Chew/TARDIS-Docs/docs/autonomous.md

 The options are:

 - `HOME` - Always go to the TARDIS's home location.
-- `AREAS` - Go to the an area in the death world.
+- `AREAS` - Go to an area in the death world.
 If a parking spot cannot be found, use the fallback location.
 - `CONFIGURED AREAS` - Go to the server's default area(s).
 If a parking spot cannot be found, use the fallback location.